amitkmj78/AIAgent/README.md

-Please inatall all the required dependecies
+Please install all the required dependencies